Granular geographic data delivers near-time, privacy-compliant insights

 Share this article

 Measuring the effectiveness of media campaigns over the short term continues to be a significant challenge for marketers.
-On the one hand, privacy regulation and changes to how tech companies manage data have rendered solutions such as multitouch attribution (MTA) obsolete.
+On the one hand, privacy regulation and changes to how tech companies manage consumer data have rendered solutions such as multitouch attribution (MTA) obsolete.

 At the same time, regulators around the world continue to bear down on companies that do not comply with a smorgasbord of privacy legislation.
+In the US, for example, the Federal Trade Commission has proposed for the first time that a data aggregator be prohibited from selling or licensing precise location data.

-The power of granular geographic data
+Discover the power of granular geographic data

-Access to privacy compliant data that enables all media to be measured and optimized on a timescale that gives marketers the insights to demonstrate the effectiveness of their campaigns is possible.
+Access to privacy-compliant data that enables all media to be measured and optimized on a timescale that gives marketers the insights to demonstrate the effectiveness of their campaigns is possible.

 The glue that underpins this data is geography.
 Think about the delivery information that accompanies every ad placement.
-Whether it’s a 15-second TV commercial that runs on a particular network during a specific time slot, a digital display ad that features on a dedicated section of a website, or a paid social media campaign, each contains information about where the individual media impressions were served.
+Whether it’s a 15-second TV commercial that runs on a particular network during a specific time slot, a digital display ad that features on a dedicated section of a website, or a paid social media campaign, each contains information about where geographically the individual media impressions were served.

-What not everyone realizes is that there is relative homogeneity at a postcode or ZIP code level – in other words, there are striking similarities between people who live close to one another.
+Additionally, what not everyone realizes is that there is relative homogeneity at a postcode or ZIP code level – in other words, there are striking similarities between people who live close to one another.
 This means that marketers can compare how ads resonate in micro-geographies based on key characteristics, such as age, gender, income, occupation, and more.

 Want to compare how successful your paid social campaign was with high-income males in one city versus another?
-Geographic media delivery data combined with other privacy compliant information enables you to analyze its impact at this granular level.
+Geographic media delivery data combined with other privacy-compliant information enables you to analyze its impact at this granular level.

 By understanding audience performance across micro-geographies, you can improve who you target in the future and maximize performance.
 To enable this, it is important to focus on audience attributes that are buyable within programmatic media platforms.
 These attributes ensure that your measurement-to-insight-to-activation loop is a complete circle.